The expectation value of the number of loops and the left-passage probability in the double-dimer model: Grassmannian representation of the dimer model

 The results \eqref{cylindereven} and \eqref{cylinderodd} can also be obtained by a little different method.
 Indeed for our further analysis of the model, it is more convenient if we do Fourier transformation only for one of the indices and use combinatorics in compensation.

 Back to the Grassmannian partition function \eqref{grasspartition}, we do Fourier substitution in vertical direction, so \eqref{fullfourier} is replaced by

 An overall minus sign or the factor $i$, that may occur in the calculation of partition functions in various situations, does not matter since they are always absorbed by the Jacobian determinant which is trivial here.
 So we are only concerned with the absolute value of the final results though we have to be careful about the signs of the terms with respect to each other.
-Here in this case the action becomes
+Applying \eqref{partfourier} the action \eqref{actionpure} becomes

 Equation \eqref{stripaction} represents the conversion of the dimer model on the square lattice into some similar model on decoupled strips, each represents the coupling between two Fourier modes $q$ and $-q$.
-These strips are no longer subgraphs of the square lattice and in fact, they are non-planar as an effect of Fourier transformation (figure \ref{fig1}).

-On a given strip, every vertical dimer (with a formal use of the word) has the fugacity, or rather weight, of $2\cos\frac{\pi q}{N+1}$ and the contribution of every cross-form is the factor $1$.
+These strips are no longer subgraphs of the square lattice and in fact, they are non-planar as an effect of Fourier transformation (Figure \ref{fig1}).
+On a given strip, every vertical dimer (with a formal use of the word) has the fugacity, or rather weight of $2\cos\frac{\pi q}{N+1}$, again because of the contribution of two half-section of $q$-modes, and the contribution of every cross-form leads to the factor 1.
 We need not worry about $ i $ and the minus signs at the moment, as they would always be absorbed to make every term in the expansion of the partition function have the same sign.
 For example, we can notice that on every strip, each vertical dimer and its closest next one have opposite parity in position.
 So, multiplying the coefficient of each vertical dimer with that of the next one yield to a plus sign.
 For $M$ even, there is an integer number of these couples in every configuration on a strip, and each term is then positive.

-In the absence of block diagonalization of the corresponding Kasteleyn's matrix, we use combinatorics to compute the number of dimer covers on a cylindrical strip.
+In the absence of block diagonalization of the corresponding Kasteleyn's matrix, we use combinatorics to compute the number of dimer covers on a cylindrical strip (see the Appendix \ref{calculation}).
 For $N$ even, the partition function is

-included the two possibilities of a chain of tilted dimers due to the cylindrical boundary conditions in horizontal direction (figure \ref{fig2}).
+included the two possibilities of a chain of tilted dimers due to the cylindrical boundary conditions in horizontal direction (Figure \ref{fig2}).
 For $N$ odd, the single mode $q=\frac{N+1}{2}$ is represented by a one-dimensional dimer model on a line, which has a configuration space with only two members.
 The partition function becomes

-Similarly, we can calculate the partition function of the dimer model with the free boundary conditions, $c_{M+1n}=0, c_{mN+1}=0$.
+Similarly, we can calculate the partition function of the dimer model with the free boundary conditions, $c_{M+1,n}=0, c_{m,N+1}=0$.
 It is

 for $N$ even, and

 for $N$ odd.